nm-z/AutoML/README.md

   --data DataSets/3/predictors_Hold\ 1\ Full_20250527_151252.csv \
   --target DataSets/3/targets_Hold\ 1\ Full_20250527_151252.csv \
   --cpus 4
+# Use `--tree` to display the run's artifact directory as a tree after it completes.

 # Use `--cpus` to limit how many threads each AutoML engine and the underlying
 # BLAS libraries may use.
 This is especially important when running inside a